Matrix Decomposition and Applications: Two-Sided Orthogonal Decomposition

-where the first $r$ columns of $\bQ_1$ span the same column space of $\bA$, first $r$ rows of $\bQ_2$ span the same row space of $\bA$, and $\bP$ is a permutation matrix.
-We name this decomposition as \textbf{two-sided orthogonal decomposition}. \end{theoremHigh}
+where the first $r$ columns of $\bQ_1$ span the same column space as $\bA$, the first $r$ rows of $\bQ_2$ span the same row space as $\bA$, and $\bP$ is a permutation matrix.
+This decomposition is known as the \textit{two-sided orthogonal decomposition}. \end{theoremHigh}

-This decomposition is very similar to the property of SVD: $\bA=\bU\bSigma\bV^\top$ that the first $r$ columns of $\bU$ span the column space of $\bA$ and the first $r$ columns of $\bV$ span the row space of $\bA$ (we shall see in Lemma~\ref{lemma:svd-four-orthonormal-Basis}, p.~\pageref{lemma:svd-four-orthonormal-Basis}).
-Therefore, the two-sided orthogonal decomposition can be regarded as an inexpensive alternative in this sense.
+This decomposition exhibits a similarity with the singular value decomposition (SVD): $\bA=\bU\bSigma\bV^\top$, where the first $r$ columns of $\bU$ span the same column space as $\bA$, and the first $r$ columns of $\bV$ span the same row space as $\bA$ (as will be shown in Proposition~\ref{proposition:svd-four-orthonormal-Basis}).
+Thus, the two-sided orthogonal decomposition can be viewed as a computationally inexpensive alternative to the SVD for square matrices.
+The orthonormal bases from the two-sided orthogonal decomposition are collected in the following proposition.